![]() |

 ...and children... |

-He gets along well with his "cousin" Kelsey, the Shetland Sheepdog, pictured here as a pup with our sister Maree. |
+He liked spending time with his "cousin" Kelsey, the Shetland Sheepdog, pictured here as a pup with our sister Maree. |

 Right and below, Wellington at almost eight years old meets Kiwa, a nine week old Newfoundland pup bred by Ellen & Mick Dabner.
-Kiwa lives with our friend Hadyn in Christchurch and is big brother to our new Newfoundland dog, 'Henry'. |
+Kiwa lives with our friend Hadyn in Christchurch and is big brother to one of our other Newfoundland dogs, 'Henry'. |

 A cute and cuddly Newfoundland pup often turns into a big, boisterous teenager who wants to be in charge of your pack.
 Wellington was no exception.
 Training for you and your Newf from a very early age is absolutely essential. |